jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 *Conventions*

-   The terms __commandline__, __terminal__, and __shell__ have been used interchangably so far to mean the same thing, the method for a user to issue commands to the kernel.
+   The terms __commandline__, __terminal__, and __shell__ have been used interchangably so far to convey the method for a user to issue commands to the kernel.
 In this chapter we will explore the discrete differences between the terminal and the shell, with the term commandline or CLI being a generic word referring to anything where system commands are entered in text.

-   The term files, folders, and directories can be used interchangably.
-Remember from Chapter 2, everything in Unix is a __file__, meaning that a folder which is also a directory is also a file from the operating systems point of view.
-You will also notice a tag __Exercise:__ in block quotes in the chapter with little exercises that will let you follow along as you read.
+   The term __files__, __folders__, and __directories__ can be used interchangably inregards to this chapter's contents.
+Remember from Chapter 2, everything in Unix is a *file*, meaning that a folder which is also a directory is also a file from the operating systems point of view.
+You will also notice a tag __Exercise:__ in block quotes throughout the chapter with little exercises that will let you follow along as you read.

 ## What is a Filesystem?